partizand/mrotate/readme.md

 The modes are determined automatically, depending on the settings of `Period` and `Size`.
 If Period is specified by a number, the first mode is used.
 In other cases, the second one is used (when Period is equal to Daily, Weekly or Monthly, or when the file size is specified).
 However, you can always set the mode you need manually by specifying `shift=no` for the first mode and `shift=yes` for the second.

 Rotation settings are specified via ini configuration text files.
-(You can also use the format in java-style).
+(You can also use the format in [java-style](#format-in-java-style)).
 The default configuration file is mrotate.ini.

 The general scheme of use is as follows: specify the settings for the rotations in the mrotate.ini file and add the daily launch of `mrotate.exe /r` to the scheduler

-## Startup Options
+## Command-line options

 * `/help, /h` - Display the list of available keys
 * `/rotate, /r` - Run the rotation process for all loaded rotation settings